spicy1007/BATT/README.md

-# BATT: Backdoor Attack with Transformation-Based Triggers
+# Backdoor Attack with Transformation-Based Triggers

 This is the official implementation of our paper [BATT](https://arxiv.org/abs/2211.01806), accepted by ICASSP, 2023.
 This research project is developed based on Python 3 and Pytorch, created by [Tong Xu](https://github.com/spicy1007) and [Yiming Li](http://liyiming.tech/)